Unified Protocol for Transdiagnostic Treatment of Emotional Disorders in Children (UP-C)

 Population:

-• Race/Ethnicity — 57% White Hispanic, 30% White Non-Hispanic, 8% Other, 3% Black or African American, and 2% Asian or Pacific Islander
+- Race/Ethnicity — 57% White Hispanic, 36% White Non-Hispanic, 2% Asian or Pacific Islander, 2% Black or African American, and 2% Other

-• Status — Participants were children with a primary anxiety diagnosis (with or without comorbid depression).
+- Status — Participants were children with at least one primary anxiety disorder.

 Location/Institution: Not specified